For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You can create similar results using a mug and a microwave, anyway.
 We explain how in our guide to quick microwave recipes.

-Essentially, though, you just need to cover the brim of the mug with a sheet of clingfilm and crack the egg into the middle.
+Essentially, you just need to cover the brim of a mug with a sheet of clingfilm and crack the egg into the middle.
 Twist the film closed, fill the cup two-thirds with water and blast in the microwave for around 60 seconds – easy!

 3. Pizza wheel

-As fun as a pizza wheel can be to use (and the designs can be pretty cute too), unless you're working in a pizza kitchen, they're pretty useless.
+As fun as a pizza wheel can be to use (and the designs can be pretty cute too), unless you're working in a pizza kitchen, they're definitely not essential.

 Try using scissors instead.
-They're arguably more effective at cutting all the way through.
+They're arguably more effective at cutting all the way through a pizza, and unlike a pizza wheel, they have many other uses.

 4. Knife set